-The Company holds interests in two mineral properties in the Northwest Territories, being the Yellowknife project and the Cali project, and three mineral properties in Quebec, being the Rupert project, the Pontax project and the Moyenne project.
+The Company holds interests in two mineral properties in the Northwest Territories, being the Yellowknife Lithium Project and the Cali Project, and three mineral properties in Quebec, being the Rupert Project, the Pontax Project and the Moyenne Project.
 Key agreements for each are more particularly described in the section below.